-In the following tutorial, you will learn how to recreate the business/invite card design from the Squid Game television series.
+In the following tutorial, you'll learn how to make a Squid Game card like the one from the famous television series.

-To start, we'll use a brown kraft paper texture to create the background.
-Using basic vector shapes and several distorting techniques along with some smudgy brushes, you will learn how to create the geometric shapes that go on the front of the business card.
+To start, we'll use a brown kraft paper texture to create the background of our squid game card invitation.
+Using basic vector shapes and several distorting techniques along with some smudgy brushes, you'll learn how to create the geometric shapes that go on the front of the business card.

-Moving to the back of the business card, you will learn how to create a rubber ink stamp effect and a letterpress effect in Photoshop.
+Moving to the back of the business card, you'll learn how to create a rubber ink stamp effect and a letterpress effect in Photoshop with its Squid Game text.

 What You Will Learn in This Tutorial